 - Pupils are not allowed to leave the site during the school day, unless accompanied by a known parent/carer for a specified reason.
 If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they must sign out at the School Office.
-Where there are known medical appointments, parents must notify the school in advance. - Pupils are not allowed to leave the site during the school day, unless accompanied by staff members (written agreement by the Headteacher) to attend a school visit, an off-site scheduled lesson, or a sporting fixture.
+Where there are known medical appointments, parents must notify the school in advance in writing - Pupils are not allowed to leave the site during the school day, unless accompanied by staff members (written agreement by the Headteacher) to attend a school visit, an off-site scheduled lesson, or a sporting fixture.

-Reguests for absence from parent/carer(s)
+Requests for absence from parent/carer(s)

 - Schools, not parents, authorise absence.
 Requests to the school for granting permission for leave of absence to a pupil during term time must be made in writing in advance directly to the Head.
 The Head/other nominated staff member in the Head's absence is only able to authorise leave of absence where exceptional circumstances relate to the application.
-Authorised leave is unlikely to be granted for the purpose of a family holiday. - We ask that parents make contact with the school when a child is going to be absent for ill health (mental or physical) reasons in order that the school can keep records updated and, importantly, so that the school can be kept informed of their progress to full health and anticipated return date.
+Authorised leave is unlikely to be granted for the purpose of a family holiday. - We ask that parents make immediate contact with the school prior to the start of the school day, and ongoing at agreed intervals when a child is going to be absent for ill health (mental or physical) reasons in order that the school can keep records updated and, importantly, so that the school can be kept informed of their progress to full health and anticipated return date.
 If necessary, the school may ask for medical evidence of any illness (see below).
 We expect any absence for illness to be evidenced by a note from the parent/carer(s) as soon as possible. - An absence is classified as unauthorised if a child is away from school without the permission of the Head /other nominated staff member in the Head's absence, in advance.